scottstirling/btc-docker/README.md

 5. docker-save.sh - example wrapper script to run the docker save command and output a gzipped and time-stamped tar file of the image, which can be backed up or transported elsewhere to load without going through the build process.

-9. README.md and README.pdf - markdown formatted source and PDF rendering of this README.
+9. README.md - markdown formatted source of this README.